Citi Simplicity Card benefits guide

 Account activity alerts

-With the Citi Simplicity Card, you’ll receive updates with automatic account alerts.
+With the Citi Simplicity Card, you’ll receive automatic alerts for updates made to your account.
 Your Citi Simplicity account allows you to set alerts for withdrawals, password changes, balance transfers and payments.

 Identity theft protection

 There are a few features that can help protect both your Citi credit card account and your identity in general.
 Citi’s Fraud Early Warning feature informs you of any suspicious activity on your account and will contact you by text, email, phone or mail to confirm account activity or raise concerns with you.
-Another plus is that, if you’re a victim of identity theft, you’ll receive free support as a Citi cardholder—even if the fraud occurred on a product from another company.
+Another plus is that, if you’re a victim of identity theft, you’ll receive free support from Citi as a Citi cardholder — even if the fraud occurred on a product from another company.

 Low on fees

-Aside from the lengthy introductory APR offers, another main benefit of the Citi Simplicity is its lack of fees.
-There’s no annual fee and no late fees—and if you make a late payment, there’s no penalty APR.
+Aside from the lengthy 0 percent intro APR offers, another main benefit of the Citi Simplicity is its lack of fees.
+There’s no annual fee and no late fees — and if you make a late payment, there’s no penalty APR.

-The main thing you need to take note of is its balance transfer fee.
-There is an introductory balance transfer fee of $5 or 3% of the amount of the transfer, whichever is greater for balances transfers completed within 4 months of account opening.
+The main thing you need to take note of is this card’s balance transfer fee.
+There is an introductory balance transfer fee of 3 percent of the amount of each transfer (minimum $5) for balances transfers completed within four months of account opening.
+After the first four months are up, the balance transfer fee will be 5 percent (minimum $5).

 Maximizing the Citi Simplicity’s benefits

-Further, prior to applying, be sure that you’re okay with the long-term value the Citi Simplicity has to offer.
-If you can get away with an 18- or 15-month introductory term, there are plenty of rewards cards out there that might offer more value in the long run.
+Further, before applying, be sure that you’re okay with the long-term value the Citi Simplicity has to offer.
+If you can get away with an 18- or 15-month introductory term, there are plenty of other rewards cards out there with shorter introductory terms that might offer more value in the long run.

-For example, the Citi® Double Cash Card offers both rewards (1 percent cash back as you buy and an additional 1 percent back as you pay for your purchase) and an 18-month 0 percent intro APR on balance transfers (followed by a 17.74 percent to 27.74 percent variable APR).
+For example, the Citi® Double Cash Card offers both rewards — 1 percent cash back as you buy and an additional 1 percent back as you pay for your purchase — and a 0 percent intro APR on balance transfers for 18 months (followed by an 18.49 percent to 28.49 percent variable APR).

 The bottom line